 - To submit a detailed programme of audit and report monthly to the Accounting Officer on the progress of the audit.

 - To bring a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.

 - To function as managerial control by measuring and evaluating the effectiveness of the internal control system.

-To issue a special reports, when in his opinion, the attention of the Accounting officer and that of the Director of Finance and accounts of the ministry need to be drawn to any irregularity in the accounting records, or to an apparent weakness in the accounting procedure.
+- To issue special reports, if necessary, when in his opinion, the attention of the accounting officer and of the accountant-in-charge must be called to an irregularity in the accounting procedure or to earlier audit report(s) issued by him.

 - To ensure a 100% prepayment audit and carry out a post-payment audit to ensure value for money.

 - To ensure proper use and management of Agency Assets.